 As a data scientist, any R script has become a piece of cake.
-And since Shiny is getting more and more traction, I get more and more clients who ask me for automatic reporting dashboards where the users can visualize the data and interact with it.
+And since Shiny is getting more and more traction, I get more and more clients who ask me for automatic Shiny dashboards.

 But the problem is when we need to host the app.

 I need a server, I need to configure it, update it, administrate it, and… well, it’s not my job.

 The first time I faced the issue, our team and I decided on a completely different solution.